alphagov/govuk-frontend/docs/coding-standards/css.md

 BEM stands for `Block__Element--Modifier`, not `Block__Element__Element--Modifier`.
 Avoid multiple element level naming.

+## Nesting

+Aim to keep nesting to a minimum.

+Break elements and modifiers outside of blocks rather than nesting using a parent selector `&`.

+Bad:

+    .gv-c-breadcrumb {
+      ...
+      &__item {
+        ...
+      }
+    }

+Good:

+    .gv-c-breadcrumb {
+      ...
+    }

+    .gv-c-breadcrumb__item {
+      ...
+    }

+**Why?**

+This makes the code base more searchable and straightforward, making it easier to maintain.
+It also  discourages the (bad) habit of excessive nesting.

 ### Further reading:

 * [Harry Roberts - More Transparent UI Code with Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)